ljolliet/SpaceConquest/README.md

 #### Java Project

 Space Conquest is a Java project created during our final year of an IT bachelor's degree in University of Bordeaux (FR).
-It's a strategy game where you are the Ambassador of the red planet and will have to conquest all planets around.
+It's a strategy game where you are the Ambassador of a red planet and will have to conquest all planets around.

 ##### To run this game :
 ###### On Linux
     java -jar spaceConquest.jar
-###### On Windows
+    or
-    TODO or click
+    run the main with IntellIJ or Eclipse

 ##### Rules :
 To conquest another planet you'll have to send spaceships on it using drag and drop.
 You also can choose the amount of spaceships sent (in %), using the slider below the planet.
+You also can organize your troupes, moving them from one of your planet to another.

 ##### To patch :